-THE NEW UPDATED CAPE WHALE COAST BIRDFINDER WEB PAGE
+THE NEWLY UPDATED CAPE WHALE COAST BIRDFINDER WEB PAGE

 We are proud to announce the launch of this page developed through a small grant from the Table Mountain Fund, WWF-SA and the Agulhas Biosphere Initiative.
 This describes where one goes bird-watching in the Overstrand area and where to look for specific species.

 Find these detailed descriptions of all the top bird-watching destinations along the beautiful Cape Whale Coast here:

 In our opinion the 10 top bird-watching hot spots along the Cape Whale Coast are:

 1. Cape Rock-jumpers and several other fynbos endemics at Rooiels.

 2. African Penguins and the three threatened cormorant species at Stony Point.